william6849/HowMSCOM/README.md

 The `Dog` class is not related to `Human` or `MySon` through inheritance.
 However, if we forcefully cast an instance of `MySon` to `Dog`, calling `Jump()` will actually call `MySon::Eat()`.
 This happens because both functions are the first virtual function in their respective classes and occupy the same position in the vtable.

-This is a key concept in COM design.
+This idea is a key part of how COM was implemented to support objects with multiple interfaces or aggregated interfaces.
 It also explains why Microsoft named one of its core interfaces `INonDelegatingUnknown`.
 The **"NonDelegating"** part means that the class does **not** inherit directly from `IUnknown`, but can still be cast and called through an interface with a different name.

 I recommend reading `Inside the C++ Object Model` if you want to go deeper into how C++ works at a lower level.
 It's an amazing resource.

+## MACROS
+Microsoft provided several macros for us, primarily used to simplify the definition of COM interfaces, ensuring compliance with the standard ABI (Application Binary Interface) while improving readability and portability.
+The detail are explained in header files of this repo.
+Check our example.

+## CUknown